 Read more about how we take account of context

-- Step one: Do we have a written concern about a nurse, midwife or nursing associate on our register?
+1. Do we have a concern in writing about someone on our register?